mjrgh/PinscapePico/README.md

 ## Quick setup guide

 A pre-built Windows installation is available on the github project page, under the **Releases** section in the right panel.

-The distribution is a simple ZIP file, and installation is just a matter of unpacking the ZIP file into a local directory on your hard disk.
-The only caveat is that you should **not** use a folder within the system Program Files tree, because Windows applies special write protection to that whole tree.
+The distribution is a ZIP file.
+To install, just unpack the ZIP file into a local directory on your hard disk.  **Don't** put it in a folder under the system Program Files tree, because Windows applies special write protection to that whole tree.
 Just about anywhere else should be fine, such as a root-level folder (C:\PinscapePico, say) or a folder within your personal C:\Users folder.

 Once you unpack the files, you can launch the Pinscape Pico GUI Config Tool by double-clicking **GUIConfigTool.exe**.
 That's designed to be